 This is the last resort, at the apex of the enforcement pyramid.
 These are lengthy and costly proceedings involving the most egregious or serious misconduct, requiring a jury trial and a higher standard of proof (of beyond reasonable doubt) than in civil/civil penalty proceedings.
 Criminal proceedings are reserved for cases that involve the “fault elements” of a criminal offence, such as where the accused has acted recklessly or with intentional dishonesty.

 In some cases, ASIC may pursue defendants at multiple levels of the enforcement pyramid in order to achieve its regulatory objectives, including protecting the public, promoting personal and general deterrence and compliance, and promoting public confidence in the integrity and effectiveness of the regulatory laws.

 It’s an easy and not un-cheesy analogy to picture the Royal Commission as a beating heart pumping referrals to its regulatory organs.
 For those submitting their complaints to the Royal Commission, this may be a salutary metaphor.
 For the practitioners representing them, this will come as a warning.

-In the next article, we will alert practitioners to the issues to be considered for clients who submit evidence voluntarily, and the rights accorded to witnesses appearing before the Royal Commission, including the protections afforded to employees/whistleblowers.
+In part two of this Royal Commission article series, we will alert practitioners to the issues to be considered for clients who submit evidence voluntarily, and the rights accorded to witnesses appearing before the Royal Commission, including the protections afforded to employees/whistleblowers.